Pope John Senior High School and Minor Seminary

 Pope John Senior High School and Minor Seminary (POJOSS), formerly St. John's Seminary and College, is a Catholic all-boys day-boarding school located in Effiduase, Koforidua, in the Eastern Region of Ghana.
 Established in 1958 by Bishop Joseph Oliver Bowers of the Society of the Divine Word (SVD), the school was originally founded as a seminary for boys aspiring to become priests, primarily for those interested in the Catholic priesthood.

 The school offers programs in General arts, General science, Business, and Visual arts.
 Its aim is to prepare students to sit for the West African Senior School Certificate Examination (WASSCE), a prerequisite for admission into tertiary institutions in Ghana.
 The student body comprises approximately 2,100 boys, who are colloquially referred to as "Pojomma", while alumni are known as "POJOBA", with the response "Daasebre" serving as a cultural identifier among them.
-Pope John Senior High is a winner of the Prestigious National Science and Maths Quiz for 2001 in Ghana.
+Pope John Senior High won the National Science and Maths Quiz for 2001 in Ghana.